Ayush632/Chat-App/README.md

-# In Progress
+# Project 2

-It is a web application where users can chat and create rooms
+Web Programming with Python and JavaScript